top of page

 3. Junior engineer

 Junior engineers are responsible for engineering systems maintenance and repair work including keeping required records, logs, and reports.
-Other duties involved such as standing engine room watch at sea or port, standing security, engine watch and assisting in fueling operations.
+Other duties include standing engine room watch at sea or port, standing security, performing engine watches and assisting in fueling operations.

 4. Electrician/Refrigerating engineer